wangeugene/Java/app/src/main/java/multithreading/Threads.md

 ### ThreadPool

-Executors a static utility classes to trigger
-But not recommended to use, because it used unbounded linked list as work queue for thread objects.
+The `Executors` class is a static utility classes to trigger But not recommended to use, because it used an unbounded linked list as work queue for thread objects.
 MaximumPoolSize = workQueueSize + corePoolSize

 ### Synchronized vs ReentrantLock